Breadsticks

 Tips and Ideas:

-Top with Parmesan cheese or flaky sea salt for the last few minutes of baking, try using a a basil pesto or topping with a bruschetta sauce, or leave plain to make simple sticks for dipping into olive oil and balsamic or a sauce or dip of your choice.
+Make a dipping sauce with a basil pesto or marinara, or leave plain to make simple sticks for dipping into olive oil and balsamic or a sauce or dip of your choice.

-Dough will be consistency of a batter
+Dough will be consistency of a batter rather than a glutenous pizza dough

 Let dough rise for 90 minutes until nearly doubled in size